socramteix/quotationMangement/readme.md

 - Read all Stock QuotesValidate stockId in another application called "stock-manager" before save in DB ✔️
 - Implement cache to be checked before validade id in stock-manager ✔️
 - Expose one endpoint to accept notification from stock-manager for clean cache ✔️
-- Create unit test for any developed class -> **Since we have limited time was chose create test for each resource, since those resources cover the most important points.
-All endpoints simulating the following scnerios:**
+- Create unit test for any resource needed
     - Create a Stock ✔️
     - Get a Stock by stockId ✔️
     - Get all stocks ✔️